12 Spatial Equity Data Tool Algorithm

 For more information on the specific ACS demographic variables used in the tool, see Chapter 4.

-To read about how custom baseline and demographic datasets can be selected in the API, please see Chapter 11.
+To read about how custom baseline and demographic datasets can be selected in the API, please see Chapter 10.

 6. Compute Which Census Tract Each Data Point Falls Into

 The tool spatially joins each point (i.e., row) in the user-uploaded data to the set of all census tracts in the geography.
 Any points that do not fall within any census tract—that is, points located outside the main geography boundary—are discarded and not included in the calculations.
+The tool then determines the proportion of the total number of data points in any given subgeography.
+In determining this proportion, the tool takes into account the weight variable if it is provided.

 7. Compute Geographic Disparity Scores